Adrian-Benavente/grill/README.md

 - **justify-self**: `-stretch`, `-start`, `-center` or `-end`, specifies how a child element will be aligned in the horizontal axis.

-#### Implicit grid

-- If you don't use any breakpoint at all, for example `<div class="grid cols-2"></div>`, it'll assume 2 columns for all screen sizes.
-- If you include a class without an explicit breakpoint and another which does have it, the first one will apply for any screen size below the one indicated by the first breakpoint it encounters.
-For example `<div class="grid cols-2 cols-6-lg"></div>`, the grid will have 2 columns until 1280px and 6 columns starting from that resolution.
-- Because the default number of columns and rows is 1, if you only use the breakpoint declarations it'll assume 1 column/row until the first given breakpoint.
-For example `<div class="grid cols-6-lg"></div>` will have 1 column until 1280px and then it'll have 6 columns.

 ### Spacing classes